 The Google Educast

-The Google Educast was a weekly video podcast hosted by a talented group of Google Certified Teachers who discuss Google’s amazing tools and how they can be applied in your classroom.
-It’s always a fun conversation with lots of great news, tips and teaching ideas and as you can imagine, when you’re dealing with Google stuff there is always lots to talk about!
+The Google Educast was a weekly video podcast hosted by a talented group of Google Certified Teachers featuring discussions about Google’s amazing tools and how they can be applied in your classroom.
+It was always a fun conversation with lots of great news, tips and teaching ideas.
+And as you can imagine, when you’re dealing with Google stuff there is always lots to talk about!

 We used Google+ Hangouts to record the show and we were one of the first podcasts to get access to Google+’s Hangouts on Air technology.
-As we record the show we also stream it live to an audience, as well as capture the whole thing to YouTube and Google+ for later playback and archiving on our website.
+As we recorded the show we also streamed it out to a live audience, as well as capturing the whole thing to YouTube and Google+ for later playback and archiving on our website.